Checkmk/checkmk-dev-tools/Readme.md

 ### `ci-artifacts`

-`ci-rtifacts` is a tool which makes artifacts of CI jobs (currently only Jenkins) locally available based on certain constraints like job parameters and time constraints.
+`ci-artifacts` is a tool for accessing and triggering (currently Jenkins only) CI job builds and making build artifacts available locally in an efficient way (i.e. avoiding unnessessary builds by comparing certain constraints like job parameters and time of already available builds).

+Formerly it was only used to make artifacts available which is the reason for the name and some CLI desing desicions.

 #### Usage